Cocoa contains (-)epicatechin, which research has shown to be a readily and quickly-absorbed form of the compound.

 Have you been hearing about cocoa products touting flavanols and (-)- epicatechin (pronounced as “minus epicatechin”) and wondering what all the buzz is about?
 Take a deeper dive into those big words, and you’ll find some pretty big proven health benefits.
 In short, cocoa beans contain a mixture of flavanols that support heart, brain, and total body health. (-)- Epicatechin is one of those flavanols which can be most abundant in certain types of cocoa.
 Researchers have spent decades studying cocoa flavanols, including (-)-epicatechin, and the positive impact they have on health.

-Before we start talking about flavanols and (-)-epicatechin, we first need to mention flavonoids.
-Flavonoids are a large group of naturally-occurring plant compounds found in many fruits and vegetables that we consume every day.
+Flavonoids are a sub-group of polyphenols that are found in various fruits and vegetables.
+Flavonoids are divided into subclasses based on their distinct chemical structures.
+Common subclasses found in the human diet include: flavanols, flavonols, flavones, flavanones, anthocyanins, isoflavones, and proanthocyanidins.
+Flavonoids are widely present in the diet, for example isoflavones in soy, anthocyanins in berries, flavonols in onions and broccoli, flavones in parsley, and flavanones in citrus fruits.
 While not essential nutrients, research is showing that dietary flavonoids may offer a range of benefits to human health.
 There are several subclasses of flavonoids and each class offers distinct health benefits.
 In the context of cocoa, flavanols are among the most abundant subclass of flavonoids found in this food.

 Remember those cocoa beans?
 They contain a distinct mixture of flavanols, collectively referred to as “cocoa flavanols.”
 A significant body of published research shows that consuming cocoa flavanols can help improve your blood flow by increasing the amounts of nitric oxide in your body.
 Better blood flow can give your brainpower a boost, support healthy blood pressure, and help give you sustained energy throughout the day.

 (-)-Epicatechin.
 The word may not roll off the tongue, but its role in helping the body has been clinically proven. (-)-Epicatechin is one specific flavanol component within the mixture of cocoa flavanols.
+However, (–)-epicatechin is often destroyed or converted to (–)-catechin during cocoa processing.
 Other foods that contain flavonoids include apples, blueberries, grapes, pears, and teas, but the relative abundance of (-)-epicatechin in each of these foods varies and is impacted by how the food is grown, stored, and even prepared.
 It’s a specific flavanol form which research has shown to be both readily-absorbed and a key bioactive in the cocoa flavanol mixture.